qTip2/qTip2/README.md

 Building to a different directory
 ----------------------------------

-If you want to build jQuery to a directory that is different from the default location, you can...
+If you want to build qTip to a directory that is different from the default location, you can...

-	make PREFIX=/home/john/test/ [command]
+	make PREFIX=/home/craig/qtip/ [command]

-With this, the output files would be contained in `/home/john/test/dist/`
+With this, the output files would be contained in `/home/craig/qtip/dist/`

 *`[command]` is optional.*